Documentation structure for LLMs (llms.txt)

 Smarter Testing is available in beta.
 This means the product is in early stages and you may encounter bugs, unexpected behavior, or incomplete features.
 When the feature is made generally available, there will be a cost associated with access and usage.

-Refer our Discuss post for more information about our beta launch.
+Refer to our Discuss post for more information about our beta launch.

-• Running only tests that are impacted by code changes.
+• Test impact analysis — run only the tests impacted by your code changes.

-• Evenly distributing tests across parallel execution nodes.
+• Dynamic test splitting — evenly distribute tests across parallel execution nodes.

-• Create a .circleci/test-suites.yml configuration file to discover and run your tests.
+2. Configure a .circleci/test-suites.yml file to discover and run your tests.

-• Run your tests using the testsuite command locally.
+3. Validate and run your tests using the testsuite command.

 1. Install the testsuite plugin locally